dyaso/klein-ported-to-rust/README.md

 # klein-ported-to-rust
-Incomplete (as of mid October 2020) Rust port of Jeremy Ong's [SIMD-enabled projective geometric algebra library, "Klein"](https://www.jeremyong.com/klein/).
-Most intrinsics code came via [the C# version](https://github.com/Ziriax/KleinSharp) which had already gone through the C++ templates and expanded the preprocessor macros.
+Untried (as of mid October 2020; all the tests pass) Rust port of Jeremy Ong's [SIMD-enabled plane-based projective geometric algebra library, "Klein"](https://www.jeremyong.com/klein/).
+Most intrinsics code comes via [the C# version](https://github.com/Ziriax/KleinSharp) which has already gone through the C++ templates and expanded the preprocessor macros.

-Run `cargo run --example spinning_tetrahedron` to see an example drawn using a [Druid](https://github.com/linebender/druid) window.
+Run `cargo run --example spinning_tetrahedron` in the `demo` directory to see an example drawn to a [Druid](https://github.com/linebender/druid) window.

-Yet to be ported are functions relating to matrices.

 ## Porting notes